wrench-project/wrench/doc/wrench_101.md

 -# **Instantiate services on the platform** -- The `wrench::Simulation::add()` method is used to add services to the simulation.
 Each class of service is created with a particular constructor, which also specifies host(s) on which the service is to be started.
 Typical kinds of services are compute services, storage services, network proximity services, file registry services.
-The only service that's necessary is a WMS...

--# **Create at least one workflow** --  This is done by creating an instance of the `wrench::Workflow` class, which has methods to manually add tasks and files to the workflow application, but also methods to import workflows from workflow description files ([DAX](http://workflowarchive.org) and [JSON](http://workflowhub.org/traces/).
+-# **Create at least one workflow** --  This is done by creating an instance of the `wrench::Workflow` class, which has methods to manually add tasks and files to the workflow application, but also methods to import workflows from standard workflow description files ([DAX](http://workflowarchive.org) and [JSON](http://workflowhub.org/traces/)).
  If there are input files to the workflow's entry tasks, these must be staged on instantiated storage services.

--# **Instantiate at least one WMS per workflow** -- One of the services instantiated must be a `wrench::WMS` instance, i.e., a service that is in charge of executing the workflow, as implemented by a WRENCH "developer" using the Developer API.
+-# **Instantiate at least one WMS per workflow** -- At least one of the services instantiated must be a `wrench::WMS` instance, i.e., a service that is in charge of executing the workflow, as implemented by a WRENCH "developer" using the Developer API.
 Associating a workflow to a WMS is done via the `wrench::WMS::addWorkflow()` method.

 -# **Launch the simulation** -- This is done via the `wrench::Simulation::launch()` call which first
-      sanity checks the simulation setup and then launches and simulators all services, until all WMS services have exited (after they have completed or failed to complete workflows).
+      sanity checks the simulation setup and then launches all simulated services, until all WMS services have exited (after they have completed or failed to complete workflows).

--# **Process simulation output** -- The `wrench::Simulation` class has an `getOutput()` method that returns an object that is a collection of time-stamped traces of simulation events.
+-# **Process simulation output** -- The `wrench::Simulation` class has a `getOutput()` method that returns an object that is a collection of time-stamped traces of simulation events.
 These traces can be processed/analyzed at will.